voteflux/flux-docs/docs/constitutions/aus.rst

 Introduction
 ------------

-This is the constitution for the political party known as “VOTEFLUX.ORG
+This is the constitution for the political party known as "VOTEFLUX.ORG
-\| Upgrade Democracy!”, sometimes referred to as “Flux” or “the party” in this document.
+\| Upgrade Democracy!", sometimes referred to as "Flux" or "the party" in this document.

 Flux is hereby established as an organization.